 "This is my sister," he said.
 He bowed slightly.

 "Oh, he looks adorable," she murmured.
 But I barely heard her.
 She was tall, almost like an adult.
 She crouched down to me.
 Her accent was heavy and her voice was so soft that I didn't completely understand her words.
 None of that mattered.
-She could have cursed at me softly in her slavic tongue and I would still have heard a heavenly host singing the chorus behind her.
+She could have cursed at me softly in her slavic tongue and I would have heard a heavenly host singing a chorus behind her.
 When she hugged me it was like floating in a sea of blonde hair, honey, and flowers.
 Then she stood and said something in another language and followed it with, "Welcome."

 She stepped to the side.
 Her mother stepped up.
 To my shock, she hugged me, too.
 It was getting to be too much.
 She smelled different.
 Her dress was rougher, a little cheaper.
 She laughed as I squirmed.
 Then I relaxed.

 Again, she said something in another language.
 She stood and said, "I am glad to meet you.
 You are welcome."

 When she stepped aside, Vit's father shuffled forward.
 He seemed like a giant of a man but he had lost the honor of seniority during a whispered argument with his mother, apparently.
 The older woman had pushed him forward.